 - Use this dressing to marinate some chicken (oh, and I will also be sharing this delicious quinoa recipe soon).
 By the way, the color on this chicken is kinda sad because I just threw it in a pan.
 I am dying to try this on the grill.

-- Spread it on one slice of bread, spread some dijon mustard on another slice, add some havarti cheese (or your fave cheese, but havarti is so amazingly melty), and make fancy pants grilled cheese.
+- Spread it on one slice of bread and spread dijon mustard on another slice.
+Add havarti cheese (or your fave cheese, but havarti is so amazingly melty), to make fancy pants grilled cheese.

-- Do the above, but add some leftover chicken (I used the chicken I had marinated in the dressing) and make paninis.
+- Do the above, adding leftover chicken (I used the chicken I had marinated in the dressing) to make paninis.